"Mouse was the truest friend I ever had. And if there is such a thing as true evil he was that too."

 - Clete Purcel in James Lee Burke's Dave Robicheaux novels, although Dave can get a bit more morally ambiguous than is usual in such cases.

-- Bob the Skull in Jim Butcher's The Dresden Files series.
-He's a spirit of intellect, and thus doesn't wholly understand the "morality" thing.
+- Bob the Skull is a spirit of intellect, and thus doesn't wholly understand the "morality" thing.
 Kincaid stands well within Psycho for Hire in most cases, but acts as the Psycho Sidekick to the Archive.

 - Inverted in the case of Harry and Michael.
 While Harry is heroic, he is more likely to do morally dubious things than Michael, who dislikes people swearing.